mynameisvinn/PyStae/README.md

-# PyStae
+# pystae

-a tool for downloading datasets in a python pandas friendly format from stae-powered open data portals.

-users can provide a 'stae' dataset resource url and retrieve a pandas dataframe.
+pystae provides a simple interface to obtain stae datasets and return them as a (data scientist friendly) pandas dataframe.

 ## Installation
 install with `pip install pystae`